threadi/wp-personio-integration-light/doc/applications/documentation.md

     * is only relevant when using the links to Personio, not when using the application form.
 * _Select a form generator_
     * Selection of the form generator to be used for the application form.
-    * As of January 2023, the plugin only provides its own generator (see [here](personioformulare.md)), which is why the field is grayed out.
+    * As of December 2023, the plugin only provides its own generator (see [here](personioformulare.md)), which is why the field is grayed out.

 ## Export of applications to Personio